-Title: Independent Non-Executive Director
+Title: Non-Executive Director

-Experience and expertise: Connie Carnabuci has over 30 years' experience advising intellectual property and technology intensive businesses in Australia and across Asia on commercial, corporate and regulatory matters.
+Experience and expertise: Connie Carnabuci has over 35 years' experience advising intellectual property and technology intensive businesses in Australia and across Asia on commercial, corporate and regulatory matters.

-She has been internationally recognised as a leading lawyer in her field by a number of independent commentators, including Euromoney (Leading Woman in Business

-Law, Patents & Technology).
+She was recognised by the 2021 Australasian Law Awards as one of the most influential lawyers in Australia.

-Ms Carnabuci holds an executive role as the General Counsel of the Australian Broadcasting Corporation.
-She is a professional Non-Executive Director and currently serves on the Board and the Remuneration Committee of OFX.
-Ms Carnabuci is a former partner of Mallesons Stephen Jacques and Freshfields Bruckhaus Deringer.
+She is a professional Non-Executive Director and currently serves on the Board and Remuneration Committee of OFX Group Limited (ASX: OFX).
+Ms Carnabuci is the former General Counsel of the Australian Broadcasting Corporation and a former partner of Mallesons Stephen Jacques and Freshfields Bruckhaus Deringer.

 She is a member of the Business Advisory Council of the UNSW Business School.

-She serves as the Vice President of the Cranbrook School Parents Association.
-She was the Chair of the NFP, Kids Giving Back, from 2015 to 2018.
+She was a director and the Chair of the NFP, Kids Giving Back, from 2015 to 2018.

-Ms Carnabuci is a graduate of UNSW (B.Commerce (Marketing), with merit/LLB,
+Ms Carnabuci is a graduate of UNSW (B.Commerce (Marketing), with merit/LLB, 1986)

-1986) and the Australian Institute of Company Directors.
+and the Australian Institute of Company Directors.